Analysis

 Design Factor of Safety

-The Design Factor of Safety is applicable for Successive Failure and Probabilistic Analysis, as the threshold for what is considered a "safe" or "failed" block.
+The Design Factor of Safety defines the threshold for what is considered a “safe” or “failed” block.
+It applies to all analysis types, including:

-- A block with a Factor of Safety equal to or greater than the Design Factor of Safety is considered safe.
+- A unit block or combined block with a Factor of Safety equal to or greater than the Design Factor of Safety is considered safe.

-- A block with a Factor of Safety less than the Design Factor of Safety is considered failed.
+- A unit block or combined block with a Factor of Safety less than the Design Factor of Safety is considered failed.

-- In Successive Failure, the Design Factor of Safety is used to determine the collection of failed blocks in each failure iteration.
+- In a Successive Failure of unit blocks, the Design Factor of Safety is used to determine the collection of failed unit blocks in each failure iteration.

-- In Probabilistic Analysis, the Design Factor of Safety is used to in the determination of Probability of Failure (i.e., PF = number of failed blocks with FS < Design FS / number of sampled blocks) in each location.
+- In a Probabilistic Analysis, the Design Factor of Safety is used to determine the Probability of Failure (i.e., PF = number of failed blocks with FS < Design FS / number of sampled blocks) in each location.